 Bichons are similar to poodles in terms of their powder-puff coat, which consists of a silky but curly outer coat and soft undercoat.
 They are white, white and buff, cream, apricot or grey.

 The length of the bichon is somewhat longer than height.
 The plumed tail is carried over the back.
 Bichons have heads that are well-proportioned to their bodies, and drop ears.
 Their nose is pronounced and black.

 Both males and females of the breed stand just under 30cm and weigh from 3-6kgs.

 Bichons are active dogs, but because they are small, they don't need too much room to romp and are suitable for apartment living.
-Bichons are not known for barking, which is a real plus for city dwellers, but don't count on them to guard your home, either.
+Bichons are not known for barking, which is a real plus for city dwellers, but don't count on them to guard your home.

 They do require considerable time for coat care.
 They need grooming, bathing and trimming on a regular basis.
-Bichons are one of a few breeds recommended for people with allergies who want a dog, but beware.
-Some people with mild allergies may have fewer allergy problems with a bichon compared with other dogs, but there are no guarantees.
-Consult with your allergist and spend considerable time around adult bichons before deciding to live with one.
+Bichons are one of the few breeds recommended for people with allergies who want a dog.
+Be aware that even though some people with mild allergies may have fewer allergy problems with a bichon compared with other dogs, there are no guarantees.
+Consult your allergist and spend considerable time around adult bichons before deciding to live with one.

 By the 19th century, their popularity had declined.
 They were street dogs and some were used in circus troupes.
 Their popularity rose again after World War I. The breed was first brought to the United States in 1956 by a French family named Picault.
 The breed was recognised in 1973 by the American Kennel Club as a non-sporting dog.

-In recent years, bichons have become more popular as people learned about the desirable traits of the breed.
+In recent years, bichons have become more popular as people learn about the desirable traits of the breed.